cbaillar/tutorial/README.md

 ### Step 2: Edit JETSCAPE file

 Open another terminal outside of the docker container.
 Using your preferred text editor, modify JETSCAPEFIFO/config/jetscape_fifo.xml.
+(A modified version is included this directory.)

 ### Step 3: Edit files for Rivet analysis
 #### STAR_2006_I709170.cc
 Outside of the docker container and using your preferred text editor, modify rivet_analyses/STAR_2006_I709170.cc.
+(A modified version is included this directory.)

 #### STAR_2006_I709170.plot
 Outside of the docker container and using your preferred text editor, modify rivet_analyses/STAR_2006_I709170.plot.
+(A modified version is included this directory.)

 ### Step 4: Compile and run JETSCAPE and Rivet